saidfreeds13/Modeling-social-spaces-based-on-street-network-morphology/README.md

 # socio-spatial-morphology of an ex-industrial district

-This project provides a Python-based calculation and visualization of **socio-spatial morphology analysis** of ex-industrial districts.
-The method measures the degree of each street's diversity of social uses in such a way as to allow for a seamless joining with space-syntax measuremens of streets' morphology.
-The relationship between the uses and the morphological qualities is what lies at the heart of the concluding sections ().
+This project provides a Python-based calculation and visualization of **Socio-spatial morphology analysis** of ex-industrial districts aimed at identification of relationships between street-network characetristics (integration, connectivity, choice) and the street-use pattern.
+The method measures the degree of each street's diversity of uses in such a way as to allow for a seamless joining with space-syntax measuremens of streets' morphology conducted either in QGIS or DepthmapX.
+Firstly, the code in '' estimates the intensity of each street's (segement's) uses by calculating Shannon-Wiener and Richness indecies.
+The section concludes with histograms of distribution.
+Secondly, the relationship between the uses and the morphological qualities is studied via the code in "".
+It measures the spatial autocorrelation (global and local Moran's I) of each variable.
+Further, it runs the OLS regression with a dependant varible of diversity of streets' uses and independent variables of streets' morphological characteristics.
 Initially, the method is created for ex-industrial context with s sensitivity to a non-linear (regression) relationship, but can be partly used for other cases.

 ---
 ## Installation

-**Download the file "Diversity_indexes.ipynb"** and open it in python
+**Download the file ""** and open it in python

 ## Data inputs needed
-- **Cultural locations:** Any geo-file (`arts_petr.gpkg`) with point locations and a **categorical column** (e.g., `Рубрики` for type/category of a cultural location).
+- **Polygons/POI of functional objects on a street:** Any geo-file with a **categorical column** (e.g., `type` for type/category of a fucntional object).
-- **Study area:** Define the area (`"Петроградская"`) for boundary extraction.
+- **Study area:** Define the area (`" "`) for boundary extraction.
 ---
 ## Code sections

+**A. Street Uses**
 - **1. Libraries:** downloads all the necessary packages.
 - **2. Diversity indexes:** Adds formulas for calculating diversity.
-- **3. Grid creation:** Creates a hexagonal grid:
   - **Richness** number of unique cultural categories in each hexagon/buffer.
-  - **Simpson Diversity Index:** probability that two randomly selected locations belong to different categories in each hexagon/buffer.
   - **Berger-Parker Dominance:** proportion of the most abundant category (values near 1 indicate dominance)
   - **Shannon-Wiener Diversity:** the uncertainty in predicting species identity of a random individual
-  - **Shannon-Wiener Equity:** neasures how evenly locations are distributed among species, with a value of 1 indicating perfect evenness and values closer to 0 indicating dominance by one or a few species
-- **4. Cultural cityscape diversity.
-Hexagons as a unit of calculation**
-- **5. Diversity of cultural cityscape.
-Buildings as a unit of calculation:**
+- **5. Diversity of cultural cityscape. :**
 - **6. Results Visualisation:**
 - **7. Descriptive stats:** Creates and saves in png. boxplots and histograms for each diversity index

+**B. Socio-spatial morphology and uses of streets in an ex-industrial neighborhood.
+Relationships.**
+- **1. Libraries:** downloads all the necessary packages.

 ---

 ## Adaptation for a user's input

-- **Grid resolution:** Adjust the the grid resolution.
-- **Category column:** Change `Рубрики` to match your dataset structure.
+- **Category column:** Change `type` to match your dataset structure.
-- **Area of interest:** Use any city or district supported by OSM.
+- **Area of interest:** Use any polygon of a city or a district.
 ---